Pension contributions procedural policy

 2. Contact the employer promptly to alert them to the payment failure and to seek to resolve the overdue payment.

-3. Discuss it further with the employer as soon as practicable to find out the cause and circumstances of the payment failure.
+3. Discuss the matter further with the employer as soon as practicable to find out the cause and circumstances of the payment failure.

-4. As the employer to resolve the payment failure and take steps to avoid a recurrence in the future.
+4. Ask the employer to resolve the payment failure and take steps to avoid a recurrence in the future.

-Pension Service will undertake to communicate with both the Fund member and the appropriate AVC provider to adjust the member’s AVC Fund value so there is no loss of investment income because of the payment failure.
+The Fund will undertake to communicate with both the scheme member and the appropriate AVC provider to adjust the member’s AVC Fund value so there is no loss of investment income because of the payment failure.

 The employer may be asked to make a payment to the AVC provider to cover the cost for loss of investment income depending upon the reason for the payment failure.